Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?

 When people are at an auction, they can get very excited.
 If you’re excited, you’re going to do things that you normally wouldn’t do.

-One of the things that you don’t want to do is you don’t want to raise your hand or your bidder card and buy a property if you haven’t taken a look at the property.
+One of the things that you don’t want to do is raise your hand or your bidder card and buy a property if you haven’t taken a look at the property.

+You wouldn’t marry a woman you hadn’t seen.
+So don’t even think about buying a property you haven’t seen.
 If you haven’t had your boots on the ground and your eyes on the property, then you don’t want to buy it.

+Just let that go by because you don’t know what could have happened to it.
+There could have been a hurricane or a fire.
 It might even be next to a chicken farm, and you don’t want to be next to a chicken farm, I know that.

+Mistake number two is similar.
 You get to the auction, you’re excited, and the bidding’s going back and forth.
 You miss the one you wanted, so you get bidding on the next one.

-Well, wait a minute.
-How can you bid on the next one unless you have an exit strategy?
+Well, wait a minute, how can you bid on the next one unless you have an exit strategy?
+What’s an exit strategy?
+It means you know what you’re going to sell it for.

 You don’t want to buy that property if you don’t know what you’re going to sell it for.
-Otherwise, you’ll bid, bid, bid, and you might win the auction.
+Otherwise, you’ll bid, bid, bid, and you might win the auction with a bid amount that’s too high.
+Winning the auction is not important; what’s important is to get a great deal on the property.

 However, if you don’t know what you’re going to sell it for, you shouldn’t be buying it.
 That’s what an exit strategy is.